Mandelbrot set image very small Mohammed.Amin.com

 What do I do myself?

-While I was at PricewaterhouseCoopers, as a partner, I was entitled to receive a copy of "The Financial Times" each day paid for by the firm.
 Accordingly I did not subscribe to "The Economist" but whenever I needed to buy something to read while travelling, always purchased that publication.
 In retirement I initially relied upon reading free electronic newspaper material, and used to receive a daily email from "The Times" newspaper.
 After "The Times" installed a pay wall, I started reading the electronic "Daily Telegraph" for a couple of months as that was still free.

 Then I had an epiphany.

-I asked myself "Why are you reading lower quality material that you never read before just because it is free?"
-I then took out a premium electronic subscription to "The Financial Times" which gives me electronic access to a full replica of the daily newspaper, along with access to the electronic archive and the iPhone and iPad applications with all of the content.
 I also subscribed to "The Economist" which means that the printed weekly newspaper is delivered to my house in Manchester.
 As I spend most of my time in my London flat, my subscription entitles me to download the full weekly newspaper to my iPhone and iPad applications.
-In practice, most of my reading of "The Economist" is done on my iPhone while travelling on London Underground.
+In practice, much of my reading of "The Economist" is done on my iPhone while travelling on London Underground.

 Conclusion